Dec 14, 2010

 ROBERT: You write—I don't know if it's in this book or some other, "The total amount of suffering per year in the natural world is beyond all decent contemplation.
 During the minute it takes me to compose the sentence, thousands of animals are being eaten alive, others are running for their lives, whimpering with fear.
 Others are slowly being devoured from within by rasping parasites.
 Thousands of all kinds are dying of starvation, thirst, disease.
 It must be so.
 If there's ever a time of plenty, this very fact will automatically lead to an increase in population until the natural state of starvation and misery is restored." [shudders]

 RICHARD DAWKINS: Darwin was worried by the same thing.
-I mean, Darwin recognised the—the total horror of the suffering in nature, it was one of the things that actually made him lose his faith, but he also realized that it's not just a fact that it happens, it's—it's intrinsic to natural selection that it must happen.
-And when you look at a beautiful animal like a cheetah that appears to be beautifully designed for something, like a cheater is amazingly well designed, apparently, for catching gazelles and gazelles are amazingly well designed for escaping from—from cheetahs.
+I mean, Darwin recognized the—the total horror of the suffering in nature, it was one of the things that actually made him lose his faith, but he also realized that it's not just a fact that it happens, it's—it's intrinsic to natural selection that it must happen.
+And when you look at a beautiful animal like a cheetah that appears to be beautifully designed for something, like a cheetah is amazingly well designed, apparently, for catching gazelles and gazelles are amazingly well designed for escaping from—from cheetahs.
 But they are the end products of a sort of evolutionary arms race in which thousands, millions of animals have died.
-The—the—the shaping, the—the carving of the shape of a cheetah or a gazelle has come about through millions of unsuccessful gazelles being caught, and the successful ones making it through only to be caught later probably, but after reproducing and passing on the genes that help them to escape.
-So the sheer number of deaths that lie behind the—the—the sculpting of—of these beautiful creatures is horrifying.
-And—and at the same time, it—it's got a kind of savage beauty.
+The—the shaping, the carving of the shape of a cheetah or a gazelle has come about through millions of unsuccessful gazelles being caught, and the successful ones making it through only to be caught later probably, but after reproducing and passing on the genes that help them to escape.
+So the sheer number of deaths that lie behind the—the sculpting of these beautiful creatures is horrifying.
+And at the same time, it's got a kind of savage beauty.

 JAD: Wow.
 Why did you play me this exactly?